CyVerse-learning-materials/container_camp_workshop_2018/atmosphere/boot.rst

-Booting a Atmosphere Computer Instance for your use!
+Booting an Atmosphere computer instance for your use!
 ----------------------------------------------------

-What we're going to do here is walk through starting up an running computer (an "instance") on the Atmosphere service.
+What we're going to do here is walk through how to start up a running computer (an "instance") on the Atmosphere service.

 Below, we've provided screenshots of the whole process.
 You can click